We envision an America where respite is readily available and easily accessible to all caregivers.

 From the National Conference of State Legislatures: The issue brief, Promising Practices: Community-based Long-term Care (2001), from the National Conference of State Legislatures, described the Nebraska Lifespan Respite Program as a home and community-based strategy that states could emulate.
 For a copy of the issue brief, download here.

 National Health Council Family Conference Proceedings: On June 26, 2002, the National Health Council and the National Quality Caregiving Coalition, of the Rosalyn Carter Institute for Human Development (RCI) held a two-day, National Family Caregiving Conference.
 The two-day conference, which attracted more than 200 participants, covered a wide range of topics and issues related to family caregiving.
 The Lifespan Bill was featured in a keynote by Senator Hillary Clinton and was supported by Mrs. Carter in her closing remarks.
-(No longer available.)
+(Recordings of speeches no longer available.)

 Jill Kagan, MPH